Publicidad programática

 4. Programmatic Guaranteed

-In programmatic guaranteed, publishers and advertisers directly negotiate the terms of the deal that is reserved for that advertiser.
+In programmatic guaranteed, publishers and advertisers negotiate the deal terms reserved for that advertiser.
 The publisher then agrees to sell a fixed number of impressions to the buyer for a fixed price.
-Buyers are allowed to preview placements and choose which ones they want to buy.
-Despite there not being any auction, programmatic guaranteed is considered a highly cost-effective method of media selling.
+Buyers can preview placements and choose which ones they want to buy.
+Despite the absence of auctions, programmatic guaranteeing is considered a highly cost-effective method of media selling.

 ProsCons

 1.Lowest fees.
 Programmatic guaranteed deals have the lowest fees because most intermediaries (such as SSPs and DSPs), which take up a portion of ad spend, are eliminated.
-Remnant inventory.
-Most publishers will not be able to sell all their inventory using this method and will likely have to turn to ad exchanges to sell remnant inventory.
+Transparency.
+Publishers and advertisers are in direct contact, ensuring transparency and security from ad fraud.
+Publishers also fully control which ads will be shown on their website.

 2.Time.
 A study showed that programmatic guaranteed deals take 57% less time to set up and manage than traditional direct deals because most manual tasks, such as insertion orders, are automated.
 Not for everyone.
 It will be tough for smaller publishers to attract premium advertisers to buy their inventory with this method.

 3.Transparency.
-Publishers and advertisers are in direct contact with each other, ensuring transparency and security from ad fraud.
-Publishers also fully control which ads will be shown on their website.
+Publishers and advertisers are in direct contact, ensuring transparency and security from ad fraud.
+Publishers also fully control which ads will be shown on their websites.

 4.Increased revenue.
 Programmatic guaranteed deals allow publishers to increase revenue by selling their premium inventory to trusted advertisers at a fixed high CPM without risk.